JuluruAkhil/Coding-challenge/README.md

 ## Introduction
 ### About DBKudos
 All employees strive to give their best and stand out from the rest.
-In that process, they stand out and deliver excellent results.
+In that process, they deliver excellent results.
 However, all such work cannot be rewarded with a promotion, a bonus or an award.
 Sometimes, a little pat in the back is all it takes to uplift the moods of the employees.
 This is exactly what the DBKudos platform does.

 ### The Problem
-An employee may be applauded by several others, but there is little that he can do to show off his success to his peers.
-The major problems that were identified are -
+An employee may be applauded by several others, but there is little that they can do to show off their success to their peers.
+Along the similar lines, the major problems that were identified are -
 * No proper tracking system to track the number of kudos received till date
 * Lack of a marketplace where these kudos can be redeemed
 * No public profile/leaderboard available to compare progress amongst peers